gmxavier/turu/README.md

 ## Contributing 🧱

-If you ❤️ Python and know a PID tuning rule that is not [here](http://cyxtp.ucoz.ru/pdf/Aidan_O_Dwyer_Handbook_of_PI_and_PID_Controller_Tuning_Rules.pdf), please code it and make a PR.
+If you ❤️ Python and know a PID tuning rule that is not [here](http://cyxtp.ucoz.ru/pdf/Aidan_O_Dwyer_Handbook_of_PI_and_PID_Controller_Tuning_Rules.pdf), please code it and make a pull request.

-If you ❤️ Python and need a PID tuning rule that is [here](http://cyxtp.ucoz.ru/pdf/Aidan_O_Dwyer_Handbook_of_PI_and_PID_Controller_Tuning_Rules.pdf), but not in `turu` yet, please code it and make a PR.
+If you ❤️ Python and need a PID tuning rule that is [here](http://cyxtp.ucoz.ru/pdf/Aidan_O_Dwyer_Handbook_of_PI_and_PID_Controller_Tuning_Rules.pdf), but not in `turu` yet, please code it and make a pull request.

-If you ❤️ this project and found an bug, need a feature or have a suggestion, we kindly ask you to open an Issue.
+If you ❤️ this project and found an bug, need a feature or have a suggestion, we kindly ask you to open an issue.